Tenant Advocacy and Renters Rights

 Baltimore City Eviction Prevention Financial Assistance Portal

-Until November 19, the Rental Assistance Program will provide case management, past due rental assistance and security deposit assistance for Baltimore City residents facing eviction.
+Until November 19, 2024 the Rental Assistance Program will provide case management, past due rental assistance and security deposit assistance for Baltimore City residents facing eviction.
 The opening of the portal will provide the city's most vulnerable residents with resources to long-term housing stability and eviction prevention.
 You can go here to get information on the following, and the application: Financial Assistance: Eligible residents can apply for funds to cover back rent and prevent eviction.
 Other Assistance: Security deposit assistance and case management, information on water bill and energy assistance.
-If you need assistance that doesn't relate to eviction prevention, please ...
+If you need assistance that doesn't relate to eviction prevention, ...

 Maryland County Code Enforcement, Inspection, and Zoning Agencies